perhansson/daq/pix-dev/python/epix/README.md

 Start DAQ expert GUI (this step will be removed later)
 $ ./bin/epixEsaGui

 Step 3.
-Start the ESA monitoring and control tool
+Start the ESA ePix monitoring and control tool

 Start a new terminal
 $ cd /home/epix/epix_gui